We Make History

 Come & Welcome: Admission is open to a limited number of well mannered persons of grace and respect.
 We attract a very joyful and gracious group of people who know how to properly conduct themselves according to our House Standards.
 Since admission is limited, please do act quickly to secure your place!
 We are occasionally asked if persons can come without paying admission just to sit and watch.
 The answer is no. Everyone attending must have a paid admission and all attending are expected to actually participate as our dances are family oriented and it is a joyful experience to have parents and their young people smiling, laughing and enjoying an evening of social dancing together. :o)

 Families: We Make History events are clean, family oriented and family friendly.
 Our Historic Balls and Themed Dances are fun, uplifting, educational and multigenerational, with parents, young adults, teens and all ages from middle schoolers to senior citizens enjoying their time together on the dance floor!
 We welcome families to bring all members of sufficient social and physical maturity to enjoy the occasion.
 (Be aware though that the dances do require being attentive, listening to and understanding instructions as well as physical coordination and "sticking with it" throughout the length of a dance.
 Well disciplined, attentive and respectful young people are typically ready (and tall enough) for the social dances at some point from ages 8 to 12.
 Please do not bring children under the age of eight or children or young people of any age who are not of adequate social maturity or self discipline, who have a bad attitude, who are disrespectful, who don't want to dance or who simply don't want to be there.
-Every person attending does need a paid admission and we do require that all children be attended by adults.
+Also, these are not events for middle-aged adult singles.
+They are special experiences for homeschool families.
+Every person attending does need a paid admission (no free bystanders) and we do require that all children be attended by adults.
 We do not offer childcare or babysitting.

 Reservations: Since admission is limited, please do act quickly to secure your place!
 In advance we ask only $19 each through February 5th or $30 each at the door.
 For advance registrations you may use the link below or may send a check with your name, email address and the number attending to We Make History, P.O.
 Box 1776, Queen Creek, Arizona 85142.
 Admissions are paperless, so there are no printed tickets.
 All who make advance reservations will have their name and the number of reservations made on a list at the door.
 (Advance reservations must be received by Wednesday, February 5th.)
 We do not offer refunds.